pavithrasaisetti/weather-forecast/README.md

 **OBJECTIVE:**
 The objective of a weather forecast app is to provide users with accurate and timely information about current and future weather conditions.

--It provides Accurate weather information.
+- It provides Accurate weather information.
--Enable Accessibilty
+- Enable Accessibilty
--Customize user experience.
+- Customize user experience.

 **TECHNOLOGIES USED:-**
--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- JAVASCRIPT